ngs-doo/dsl-php-tutorial/README.md

 (obviously, you should not store passwords as plaintext)

-Putting "Username" property in parenthesis after root name will make Username a  primary key.
-Users can now be referenced by that username as its URI, and not the autogenerated ID key.
+Putting "Username" property in parenthesis after root name defines the property as a primary key.
+Users can now be uniquely identified by that username (it will equal URI property), and there is no more need for a ID property.

 A simple login route where we check if posted username and password match any user.